Light: Descartes

 René Descartes (1596–1650) held that light was a mechanical property of the luminous body, rejecting the "forms" of Ibn al-Haytham and Witelo as well as the "species" of Roger Bacon, Robert Grosseteste and Johannes Kepler.
-In 1637 he published a theory of the refraction of light that assumed, incorrectly, that light travelled faster in a denser medium than in a less dense medium.
-Descartes arrived at this conclusion by analogy with the behaviour of sound waves.
+In 1637 he published a theory of the refraction of light that assumed, incorrectly, that light traveled faster in a denser medium than in a less dense medium.
+Descartes arrived at this conclusion by analogy with the behavior of sound waves.
 Although Descartes was incorrect about the relative speeds, he was correct in assuming that light behaved like a wave and in concluding that refraction could be explained by the speed of light in different media.

 Descartes is not the first to use the mechanical analogies but because he clearly asserts that light is only a mechanical property of the luminous body and the transmitting medium, Descartes's theory of light is regarded as the start of modern physical optics.